JuliaCollections/DataStructures.jl/docs/src/circ_buffer.md

 size(a)             # same as length(a)
-push!(a, 10)        # add an element to the back and overwrite front if full pop!(a)             # remove the element at the back unshift!(a, 10)     # add an element to the front and overwrite back if full shift!(a)           # remove the element at the front append!(a, [1, 2, 3, 4])     # push at most last `capacity` items convert(Vector{Float64}, a)  # convert items to type Float64 eltype(a)           # return type of items
+push!(a, 10)        # add an element to the back and overwrite front if full pop!(a)             # remove the element at the back pushfirst!(a, 10)   # add an element to the front and overwrite back if full popfirst!(a)        # remove the element at the front append!(a, [1, 2, 3, 4])     # push at most last `capacity` items convert(Vector{Float64}, a)  # convert items to type Float64 eltype(a)           # return type of items